Respecting All Illinoisans

 Protecting Illinois values and communities

 As a citizen of Illinois, Daniel believes that his sense of duty comes not from being a politician but from being a neighbor.
 A prosperous community is one with social programs that people can depend on without fear of them being cut.
-Where rehabilitation of the formerly incarcerated can lead to a fresh start.
+Where rehabilitation of formerly incarcerated people can lead to a fresh start.
 Where women have access to the care they need, without interference from the government.

 Illinois’ population is getting older, and the state’s financial and healthcare infrastructure are not strong enough to help seniors retire and age with dignity.
 Here’s what Daniel has done to make this right: